rewards-ai/rewards/README.md

 ## **Roadmap**

 rewards is under heavy developement and updates get rolled very frequently.
 We are currently focussed on building our sdk such that it supports our other projects that includes `rewards-api` and `rewards-platform`.
-But here are the major changes and updates we are looking forward.

-- [ ] Introducing more games / environments under rewards

-- [ ] Intoducing integration with other custom pygame environments

-- [ ] Support for Open AI gym environments

-- [ ] More RL algorithms (other than DQN)

-- [ ] Better experimentation managing

-- [ ] Support for stable baseline
+We want to make rewards as a general repository for RL research and RL education.
+Most of the RL research are heavily dependent on the environment.
+After environment creation, practicioners either face lot of issues wraping that environment around `gymnasium` 's custom environment wrapper or create everything of their own.
+We at rewards want to solve this issue.
+Through `rewards-sdk` and `rewards_envs` user must be able to create custom environment made using Pygame, Unity or any other engine and integrate it and start/organize RL research in no time.